 It’s actually not about us at all.
 And that truth is what gives us the boldness to unashamedly be ourselves.
 We don’t do it for self-gratification or recognition; we do it as an act of obedience––a beautiful one.

 We don’t define who we are, He does.
 The better we lose ourselves in seeking after Him, the more like ourselves we will become and the more He will be glorified.
-Because in the end, our true selves are all reflections of Him.
+(C. S. Lewis taught me that.)
+In the end, our true selves are all reflections of Him.
 Each one of us holds a different piece of the whole, beautiful picture.The only way to be the best version of you is to surrender control.
 Click To Tweet

 The world needs you to be you.